 For example, an accounting firm during busy tax season might adjust their greeting to:

 You’ve reached Busy Bee Accounting.
 Please press one to make an appointment, press two to make a payment, and press three to speak to our next available agent.
 Thank you for your patience during this busy time of year!

-The great thing about being able to customize your IVR menu anytime, is updating it anytime to reflect the patterns of your business’ evolution.
+The great thing about being able to customize your greetings easily, is updating it anytime to reflect the patterns of your business’ evolution and seasonal changes.

 Like in writing, chapters and headings help readers digest information.
 Similarly, you can create sub-menus.

 For example, you can start with a main greeting, like:

 For English press one, for all other languages, press two.

 When the caller presses two, they can be directed to another menu where you offer support in various languages, and so on.